 (503) 731-3020 ext 247

-OSP, sheriff's departments and city police agencies in Oregon and around the nation will continue stepped up DUII enforcement as part of the "Drive Sober or Get Pulled Over" campaign through January 1, 2013.
+During last year’s 102-hour reporting period, three people died in 3 separate fatal traffic crashes and troopers reported 53 DUII arrests.
+OSP, sheriff's departments and city police agencies in Oregon and around the nation are continuing stepped up DUII enforcement as part of the "Drive Sober or Get Pulled Over" campaign through January 1, 2014.

 * Be responsible.
 If you are hosting a party, offer plenty of non-alcoholic beverages and help your guests be responsible.
 Don't let someone who has been drinking get behind the wheel.